Seeing Through The Illusion: Part Two

 So it is so important that we have this mental consciousness.

-So the five physical and the mental,
+Physical and the mental,

-Those first six consciousnesses,
+Those first six consciousness.

-Are active in our daily lives.
+Are active in our daily lives,

 So they're forever present.